curi/fi/docs/ex-parsing/collection-max.md

 > it is a thought shared by many, that school is boring

+> it is a versatile word, that which clarifies the dependency of a pronoun on the other side of the sentence.

 ----

-At the end of all that, I think I'm happy with the tree above.
+~At the end of all that, I think I'm happy with the tree above.~

+is the structure basically the same as `it's good, that you came`?

+TODO: come back to this later and think about other ways of doing the tree

-## So Alice, I just wanted to add, this sentence would have a parenthetical if the point wasn't to be an example of a sentence with a parenthetical.
+## So Alice, I just wanted to add, this sentence would have a parenthetical if the point wasn't to be an example of a sentence with a parenthetical

-Note: I
+Note: I actually wrote this sentence recently

-## you are done whether you fight or run.
+## you are done whether you fight or run

 (is this a correlative conjunction?)

+(TODO)

 ```
 are